Utils¶

 bool contains(const Node &node) const

-This function decides whether a set of elements is part of the closed set by subset-compraring the input with all elements of the antichain.
+This function decides whether a set of elements is part of the closed set by subset-comparing the input with all elements of the antichain.

 decides whether the closed set contains a given element